The Horus Heresy: Book 55 onwards: Siege of Terra

-Lion's Gate Spaceport is retaken, but the majority of the Palace and Terra has now fallen to the Traitors.
-Angron, Daemon Primarch of the World Eaters and now-Herald of Horus following Mortarion spearheads the carnage though the fire and ash of Terra's dying breaths.
+The Lion's Gate Spaceport is retaken, but the majority of the Palace and Terra has now fallen to the Traitors.
+Angron, Daemon Primarch of the World Eaters and now Herald of Horus following Mortarion’s defeat, spearheads the carnage though the fire and ash of Terra's dying breaths.
 In the wake of the Red Angel and the armies of the damned, Chaos is preparing to change Terra into an image more to its liking (and less to the Loyalists' sanity).
-With the Khan on the edge of death, Dorn beleaguered at Bhab Bastion, and Guilliman (seemingly) not going to make it in time, it falls to Sanguinius – fated-to-die Angel of the Ninth Legion – to rally the defenders and refugees for one more stand at the Delphic Battlement, the very walls of the Sanctum Imperialis, and paint the golden Eternity Gate blood red if he must if it means the Traitors shall not pass.
+With the Khan on the edge of death, Dorn beleaguered at the Bhab Bastion, and Guilliman (seemingly) not going to make it in time, it falls to Sanguinius – fated-to-die and the Angel of the Ninth Legion – to rally the defenders and refugees for one more stand at the Delphic Battlement, the very walls of the Sanctum Imperialis, and paint the golden Eternity Gate blood red if he must if it means the Traitors shall not pass.